 Yangtze Floods in 1998

-Satellite view of 1998 flood In the summer of 1998, the Yangtze experienced its worst floods in 44 years.
+The worst floods in recent history occurred in 1998 when 4,150 people died, most along the Yangtze.
+In the summer of that year, the Yangtze experienced its worst floods in 44 years.
 More than 4,100 people were killed, 13.8 million were left homeless and 240 million people (a number equal to the entire population of the United States) were affected directly by the rising waters.

 The floods submerged 21 million acres of land, affected 53 million acres and destroyed 11 million acres of crops.
 More than 5.8 million houses were destroyed.
 Dikes were blown up in Jianli County to save Wuhan, a city of seven million people 150 miles upstream.
 Even so waters reached waist level in downtown Wuhan.